iOS Restrictions Passcode Cracker works on all iDevices running iOS 7 & later.

 I’d lose my jailbreak & be forever pissed that a simple 4-digit code beat me. shakes fist at sky You could train a monkey to find the passcode – eventually.
 Probably end up with monkey spit all over your iDevice too, but that’s another story.

-Apple obfuscate the Restrictions Passcode with pbkdf2-hmac-sha1 encryption, leaving a string of garbled text that requires decryption to be of any use.
+We know that Apple obfuscate data with the pbkdf2-hmac-sha1 encryption, leaving a string of garbled text that requires decryption to be of any use.
 So, the process is – find the string, copy it, crack the encryption, pr0fit!!

 Let’s Get Cracking!

 If you have a Jailbreaked device, and therefore root-level access to the file system, search for com.apple.restrictionspassword.plist, using either iFile from the device or a PC tool like iTools or iFunbox.
-Open the .plist, copy the RestrictionsPasswordKey data and RestrictionsPasswordSalt data then paste it into the relevant form boxes below.
+Open the .plist, copy the RestrictionsPasswordKey data and RestrictionsPasswordSalt data then paste it into the relevant form boxes of the iOS Restrictions Passcode Cracker below.

 So the required data is: